borntofrappe/flutter-dev/material_design/README.md

 leading: IconButton(),
 ```

-The app widget provides helpful fields to add icons beore the title, but also after the string.
+The app widget provides helpful fields to add icons before the title, but also after the string.
 With the `actions` field add two buttons at the end of the app bar for hypothetical search and filter functions.

 ```dart
 actions: <Widget>[